-It is your history, and is the first thing a potential company sees.
-Your resume is the first tangible point of communication between you and your potential employer.
-You will be selling yourself with this significant piece of paper.
 If your resume is well organized, current and professional, this reflects the type of employee you are likely to be.
-You need to sell yourself not only by what the resume contains, but also by its appearance.
+Sell yourself not only by what the resume contains but by its appearance.
 Both the content and appearance are critical for your resume.

 Keep Your Resume Up to Date: